Overgaden Oven Vandet 50: Earlier building

 The property on the site was listed as No. 97 in Christianshavn Quarter in Copenhagen's first cadastre of 1689.
 It was at that time owned by ropemaker Verner Wesenduncks (Wesendonch).
 His house was located in Dronningensgade on the other side of the block.
 The lot was in 1718 acquired by timber merchant Niels Flesborg (c.
 1695-1720s) and used as a lumberyard.
 The lumberyard was in 1720 ceded to timber merchant and captain Hans Brechvoldt.
 He had just married Flesborg 's daughter Martha.
 Brechvoldt and a brother-in-law died in 1744, probably from drowning, leaving Martha Nielsdatter Flesborg Brechtwoldt as the owner of the lumberyard.
-In 1749, she sold the property to brewer Peder Nielsen Trye Friis.
-The property was listed as No. 177 in the new cadastre of 1756.
-In 1755, Friis had divided the property into two lots and sold them individually as on auction.
-Part of the lumberyard (later referred to as No. 177B) was acquired by merchant and shipowner John Brown.
-The rest (later referred to as No. 177A, now part of Ovengade Oven Vamdet 50) was sold to dyer Andreas Hegelund.
+In 1749, she sold the property to brewer Peder Nielsen Trye (Trie) Friis.
+Friis' property was listed as No. 177 in the new cadastre of 1756.

+On 31 July 1755, Friis' property was sold at auction to John Brown for 4,241 rigsdaler.
+Brown was only interested in suitable storage facilities for his wholesale business.
+On 22 December he therefore sold the western part of the property with the residential building (later referred to as No. 177A) to dyer Andreas Hegelund for 2,500 rigsdaler.
+The rest of the transaction was financed through a loan from Brown's father-in-law Peter Appleby.

 Hegelund's house is in a fire insurance policy from January 1756 described as a two-storey, timber-framed building constructed on a brick cellar.
-It was via a staircase in oak timber attached to a side wing with kitchen and workshop.
+It was via a staircase in oak timber attached to a three-bays-long and three-storeys-tall side wing with kitchen and workshop.
 A combined wagonhouse and stable with room for three horses was situated on the rear of the property towards Dronningensgade.
 Andreas Hegelund's widow Elisabeth Sophie married Gottfried August Neukammer.

 Hans Caspersen and the new building

 On 25 June 1765, Neukammer sold the property to anchor smith Hans Caspersen.
 Caspersen's old property at Overgaden Neden Vandet 39 had recently been destroyed by fire.
-He demolished the existing buildings and constructed a new four-storey apartment building on the land in the 1760s.1765-69.
+He demolished the existing buildings and constructed a new four-storey apartment building on the land in the 1760s.

-Munch, Bishop and Malcolm

 Hans Caspersen sold the property to Oluf Munch shortly after its completion but seems to have kept an apartment in the building.
 He lived there until 1782 when he returned to his other property at Overgaden Neden Vandet 39.